-Songs from the Violet Cafe is a fine book beautifully written.
+Songs from the Violet Cafe (2003) 'is a fine book beautifully written.
 From the "uneasy earth" of Rotorua to the "immense bright terrifying landscape" of Cambodia, the novel's settings are vivid and adroit.
-It contains much potential sensation - domestic violence, illicit sexual connections, deaths and disappearances, and the desolation and venality of a country at war - but there's also a wry humour, every intense emotion and extreme event filitered through Kidman's cool precise prose.'
-Dominion Post
+It contains much potential sensation - domestic violence, illicit sexual connections, deaths and disappearances, and the desolation and venality of a country at war - but there's also a wry humour, every intense emotion and extreme event filtered through Kidman's cool precise prose.' - Dominion Post.

-The Captive Wife (Random House, 2005) is a fictionalised account of actual events: the kidnapping by Taranaki Maori and subsequent violent rescue of Betty Guard and her two children in 1834.
+The Captive Wife (2005) is a fictionalised account of actual events: the kidnapping by Taranaki Māori and subsequent violent rescue of Betty Guard and her two children in 1834.
 As well as telling a story of love and the quest for freedom in the pioneering age, The Captive Wife reflects the social and sexual politics of early New Zealand.
-The novel was a fiction category runner-up and jointly received the Readers' Choice Award with Maurice Gee at the 2006 Montana New Zealand Book Awards.
+The novel was a fiction category runner-up and jointly received the Readers' Choice Award with Maurice Gee at the 2006 New Zealand Book Awards.

+In 2008, Kidman published the first volume of her memoirs, At the End of Darwin Road.
 ‘She moves beyond family history to share reflections on 45 years as a modern woman writer, stating that: “What I have to tell is largely a personal narrative about how I came to inhabit a fictional world."
 This is like the autobiography of Mansfield that we do not have . . .
 Kidman also celebrates the significance of her very special partner (Ian Kidman), gives bracing insights into adopting children and acknowledges female role models.’
-Bruce Harding, The Press, Christchurch
+Bruce Harding, The Press, Christchurch.

 The second volume of memoir, Beside the Dark Pool, was published in June 2009.